Michelle Pfeiffer On Her Exile From Hollywood And Feeling Like A Fraud

 Now, Michelle describes herself as an “empty nester” and says she’s ready to plunge back into acting with both feet, now that her schedule is more open and she can really dedicate herself to acting.

-Pfeiffer and writer David E. Kelley were married in 1993 and the couple had two children, Claudia, who is now 23 and 22-year-old John.
+Pfeiffer and writer David E. Kelley were married in 1993 and the couple have two children, Claudia, who is now 23 and 22-year-old John.

 Scarface Sent Michelle Pfeiffer Home To Cry Every Night

+“And it was also the nature of the relationship, for Tony Montana to be very dismissive of my character.
+So I would go to sleep some nights crying.”

-Michelle adds that she was able to get through the experience, because she has a strong will and her Scarface character, Elvira, is also a tough, defiant figure.
-The actress says she used Elvira’s personality as a shield, when she would feel more affected by the situation on the Scarface set.
+Michelle adds that she was able to get through the experience because she has a strong will and her Scarface character, Elvira, is also a tough, defiant figure.
+The actress says she used Elvira’s personality as a shield when she would feel more affected by the situation on the Scarface set.
 Ms. Pfeiffer adds that her character’s ability to tune things out taught her to do the same.

 Ms. Pfeiffer also shared feeling like a “fraud,” because she never went to acting school or rose up through the ranks in the same ways that more classically trained actors have done.
 She says that success came to her before she was really prepared for it, so she’s always feared that people would find out that she’s been faking her way through it.